pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 ```
 where S\_g is the adoption score.
 When d\_eff drops below K/2, the system has entered effective monopolar competition (one frame dominates adoption probability), signaling imminent Cube Domination crystallization or, if the dominant frame's quality is insufficient, impending collapse.

+**28. Formal sensitivity analysis and parameter regime classification** (§14).
+The six dimensionless groups (π₁–π₆) provide a complete classification of qualitative system behavior, enabling parameter identification from observable regime transitions without requiring microscopic measurement of individual rate constants.

+**29. Quantitative early-warning comparison framework** (§20).
+Five formally characterized early-warning indicators with known detection lead times, false positive rates, and actionability scores enable principled monitoring protocol design — moving Silent Criticality detection from post-hoc diagnosis to prospective surveillance.

+**30. Non-Markovian damage theory with memory kernels** (§31).
+The generalization from instantaneous to history-dependent damage dynamics (exponential, power-law, and prion-like kernels) provides a formal bridge between the ODE framework and clinical neurodegenerative progression models, explaining phenomena (sudden decline, dose-dependent vulnerability) that the Markovian model cannot capture.

+**31. Cross-theory validation matrix and emergent constraints** (§32.5.1).
+The systematic pairwise consistency verification across eight component theories produces three emergent constraints (EC1–EC3) that are not derivable from any individual theory — demonstrating that the multi-theory framework provides strictly stronger predictions than its components, a key criterion for theoretical unification rather than mere aggregation.

+**32. Global revival dynamics with multi-scale synchronization** (§30).
+The coupled multi-subsystem revival model with Fisher-KPP traveling wave propagation provides the first formal treatment of how recovery propagates across scale hierarchies, explaining the bottom-up recovery principle as a consequence of coupling constraints rather than an ad hoc design choice.

+**33. Formal convergence proofs for scaling resolution** (§32.8.1).
+Rigorous rate estimates for dimensional compression, self-purification convergence, and map-terrain balance convergence establish that the Scaling Resolution Theory's claims are not merely qualitative assertions but mathematically provable consequences of the framework's axioms.

 ### Testable Predictions (Cube Domination)

 **P-CD1 (Quadratic differentiation pressure).** In systems with n simultaneous objectives and non-zero inter-objective conflict, operational cost should scale as O(n²) under single-policy architecture but as O(n²/K) under K-modular architecture.
 Testable via parameter sweep in multi-task reinforcement learning.